Wymondham Abbey railway station: Present day

 The current Wymondham Abbey railway station, opened in 1999, is the current southern terminus of passenger services on the MNR, although the line continues beyond Wymondham Abbey to a junction with the Breckland Line at Wymondham railway station.
 The line between Wymondham Abbey and the Breckland Line is used for stock movements, freight and works trains, for the reversal of the majority of hauled passenger trains and, during special events, timetabled passenger services as far as the operational boundary with Network Rail.

-There is minimal car parking at this station, therefore visitors are advised to use parking facilities in Wymondham town centre or make use of the car park at Dereham.
+There is minimal car parking at this station; visitors are therefore advised to use parking facilities in Wymondham town centre or the car park at Dereham.

 Signal box

 The original Church Lane signal box footings survive, but are not located in a suitable location for current needs.
-A replacement box, using the signal box cabin from Spooner Row railway station has been constructed beside the level crossing, on the northern end of the original station platform.
+A replacement box, using the signal box cabin from Spooner Row station, has been constructed beside the level crossing, on the northern end of the original station platform.